You know, I really, I'm wondering if Gibbs is in trouble today.

 You vote against us.

-Here's how you're gonna pay for it.
+Here's how you're going to pay for it.

 You don't like our legislative agenda?

-Here it is, rammed down your throat, and in other orifices.
+Here it is rammed down your throat and in other orifices.

 The Democrat Party is running and governing in defiance.